newrelic/newrelic-infra-operator/README.md

 #### Creating kind cluster

-If you want to use local kind cluster for testing, create it with command below:
+If you want to use a local `kind` cluster for testing, create it with command below:

 ```sh
 make kind-up